What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Fill in holes around sinks and shower drains, if they are near to stop the pressure of air from escape as you plunge.
+- Fill in holes around sinks and shower drains if they are near to stop the air from escaping when you plunge.

-If plunging doesn’t work you can try this other method to pour half a mug of baking soda and one cup of vinegar into the toilet bowl.
-Let this mixture settle for around 15 minutes.
-It will fizz a bit before it slows down you can pour hot water down (not boiling) to eliminate the obstruction.
+If plunging doesn’t work then try this alternative method add half a cup of baking soda and a tablespoon of vinegar in the bowl.
+Let this mixture settle for approximately 15 minutes.
+It will fizz a bit, and when it stops then pour boiling water down (not boiling) to flush out the obstruction.

-If both plunging and baking soda/vinegar methods have failed and you are in need of a solution, it’s time to try a wire coat hanger, or plumbing snake.
-The coat hanger should be straightened’s wire until are left with a thin and long wire that has an angled hook at one end.
-You can also use it as a plumbing snake which was specifically designed for clearing drain clogs.
-Put the tool in the drain hole in your toilet and then twist, turn, push and pull till you experience resistance. that’s where the blockage usually is.
-Be gentle and try to break any obstructions using a back-and-forth movement but without causing any damage to your pipeline.
+If plunging, baking soda/vinegar techniques have failed the problem, it’s time to try the wire coat hanger or plumbing snake.
+You can straighten out the coat hanger’s wire until have a long thin wire that has a hook bent at one end or use the plumbing snake that was made specifically to clear drain obstructions.
+Put the tool in the drain hole in your toilet and twist around, twist, push and pull till you experience resistance. this is where the blockage typically is.
+Try to break up the blockages by using a back and forth motion without causing damage to the pipeline.

 Note:

-- Be careful not to push or pull actions hard as they can cause more harm.
+- Don’t push or pull actions too hard, as they could create more problems.

-Once you’ve eliminated any obstructions, it’s crucial to turn off your water valve in your toilet bowl again.
+Once you’ve eliminated any blockages, it is crucial to turn off the water supply valve behind your toilet bowl again.
 After that, flush it a few times to make sure that all water flows smoothly now!

 Tools | Description |